fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ### NFT-1155 Tokens

-Technically these kind of assets can be also traded in FuFi DEX and when the great needs arise for certain NFT-1155 or even other type of NFT tokens to be traded in DEX, FuFi will certainly open up the trading functions to them.
+Technically these kinds of assets can be also traded in FuFi DEX and when the great needs arise for certain NFT-1155 or even other type of NFT tokens to be traded in DEX, FuFi will certainly open up the trading functions to them.

 ## List/Delist Tokens